<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Can you still buy incandescent light bulbs?

-Most of the incandescent and halogen products on the market today cannot meet that standard.
-That means there will be a major shift to LED and CFL products and a nearly complete phase out of incandescent lighting products.
+That means there will be a major shift to LED products and a nearly complete phase out of incandescent lighting products.

 Which incandescent bulbs are still available?